dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 }
 ```

-The `vmm_get_Flags` is a made up function, it just returns the flags used for a particular virtual memory allocation, we also use a function to manually walk the page tables and get the physical address mapped to this virtual address (`get_phys_addr`).
+The `vmm_get_flags` is a made up function, it just returns the flags used for a particular virtual memory allocation, we also use a function to manually walk the page tables and get the physical address mapped to this virtual address (`get_phys_addr`).
 For details on how to get the physical address mapped to a virtual one, see the section on paging.

 That's the VMM modified, but what does `free_shared_memory` do?
 As mentioned before, it will decrement the reference count by 1, and if the count is set to 0, we free the physical pages.